Our Lovable app leaked every user's data on day one

 Bob’s invoices came back.
 Alice, logged in, reading Bob’s data.

-That alone is a serious API-layer bug: a missing authorization check we’d absolutely catch in an audit.
-But it isn’t the bug this post is about.
-It was the bug that led us to the real one.
+That alone is a serious API-layer bug, a missing authorization check we’d catch in any audit.
+It isn’t the bug this post is about.
+It’s the bug that led us to the real one.

 The wrong first theory